Top 10 Information

-Security Tip #1 - Assessments Enhance Value
+Security Tip #1 - Audits Enhance Value

-Network and security assessments and audits help
+Network security assessments and audits help

-determine if IT funds are effectively being used,
+determine if IT funds are effectively being

-identify and quantify IT related strengths and
+used, identify and quantify IT related strengths

-ideal for:
+Assessments are ideal for:

-- Ensuring compliance (HIPAA, Sarbanes Oxley,
+- Ensuring compliance (HIPAA, Sarbanes

-PCI, etc.)
+Oxley, PCI, etc.)

 - Emerging and fast growing firms